-DePaul University College of LAS > Academics > Latin American and Latino Studies > Undergraduate > Latin American and Latino Studies (BA) > Concentration Requirements > Historical Processes and Interpretations of the Americas
+College of Liberal Arts & Social Sciences > Academics > Latin American and Latino Studies > Undergraduate > Latin American and Latino Studies (BA) > Concentration Requirements > Historical Processes and Interpretations of the Americas

 The courses in this concentration explore the historical processes that have created and continue to shape the diverse people living in the Americas throughout the centuries, focusing specifically on the peoples of Latin American origins and by calling attention to the complex interplay among Indigenous, African, European, Arab, Asian and Semitic societies in the region.
 This concentration provides the methodological and theoretical tools to analyze longitudinally and comparatively key historical issues such as colonization, imperialism, militarism, revolution, the struggles for liberation and self-determination, nationalism, and the creation of borders and boundaries, as well as the development of unique art and literary expressions.

-* Courses from other departments may count towards this concentration; consult your LALSP advisor for more information.
+Courses from other departments may count towards this concentration; consult your LALS advisor for more information.

 Open elective credit also is required to meet the minimum graduation requirement of 192 hours.